 These regular expression redirects work just like how you’d expect them if you’re used to doing regular expression redirects either in Redirection, in your

 .htaccess or in NGINX.
-You can do both relative regex redirects, like the first one in the image above, which redirects every URL ending in /feed/ to the URL without /feed/, except for http://yoast.nl/feed/, and absolute URL redirects, like the 2nd and 3rd redirect in the example above, that redirect large portions of yoast.nl over to yoast.com (we’re in the process of deprecating most info on yoast.nl in favor of having it all on yoast.com as only a fraction of our clients are Dutch).
+You can do relative regex redirects, like the first one in the image above.
+This redirects every URL ending in /feed/ to the URL without /feed/, except for http://yoast.nl/feed/.
+And, you can do absolute URL redirects, like the 2nd and 3rd redirect in the example above.
+These redirect large portions of yoast.nl over to yoast.com.
+We’re in the process of deprecating most info on yoast.nl in favor of having it all on yoast.com as only a fraction of our clients are Dutch.

-Of course, just like our normal redirects, you can have WordPress handle these redirects, or the plugin can write redirect files for Apache or NGINX containing both your regular expression redirects and your normal redirects.
+Of course, just like our normal redirects, you can have WordPress handle these redirects.
+Or the plugin can write redirect files for Apache or NGINX containing both your regular expression redirects and normal redirects.

 Google Webmaster Tools improvements

-We’d honestly underestimated how many errors some people would be importing through Google Webmaster Tools, which caused it sometimes to be rather slow.
-We’ve fixed that, with very good server side caching as well as an option to reload all crawl issues from GWT manually.
-We’ve also added the option to ignore certain issues, as well as a filter that automatically removes the URLs that have already been redirected from the table.
+We honestly underestimated how many errors some people would be importing through Google Webmaster Tools.
+Which caused it to be rather slow sometimes.
+We’ve fixed that.
+With very good server side caching as well as an option to reload all crawl issues from GWT manually.
+We’ve also added the option to ignore certain issues.
+As well as a filter that automatically removes the URLs that have already been redirected from the table.

 Of course they won’t be really gone, you can choose which view you’d prefer:

-There are still some more improvements to come there, like an option to filter by issue type and a method to mass ignore issues.
+There are still improvements to come, like an option to filter by issue type and method to mass ignore issues.

 On the SEO → Import & Export page you’ll now find the option to import redirects from Redirection.
-We know many of you have relied on that plugin for your redirects for quite a while, and up until a year or two ago we used to recommend it all the time.
-Unfortunately for sites with many redirects it becomes very slow and it adds all sort of cruft to the database you don’t need or should want.
+We know many of you have relied on that plugin for your redirects for quite a while.
+And up until a year or two ago we used to recommend it all the time.
+Unfortunately for sites with many redirects it becomes slow and adds all sorts of unwanted cruft to the database.
 But you’re in luck: you can now safely switch to WordPress SEO Premium!